 The American bureaucracy is a tangled, ineffective mess that the culture of death relies on for its funding, power, and corruption.
 Through the petition process and other means, you can help your state affiliate establish human personhood in federal regulations, call upon presidential powers, and end forced taxpayer participation in the destruction of human life, from embryonic research to abortion to assisted suicide.

 Roe v.
 Wade was decided nearly 115 years after the SCOTUS issued the infamous Dred Scott v.
 Sanford opinion.
-Both cases resulted in unjust rulings, but perhaps more importantly, both decisions represent a fundamentally flawed view of the role of the courts—a view that the pro-life movement has not properly attacked.
+Though eventually overturned, both cases resulted in unjust rulings.
+Perhaps more importantly, both decisions represent a fundamentally flawed view of the role of the courts—a view that the pro-life movement has not properly attacked.
 The theory of judicial supremacy, or the idea that it is the Supreme Court’s job to exclusively, unilaterally, and permanently determine issues of public policy, was the most hotly debated issue before the start of the American Civil War.

 Abortion on demand is a reality in America today because We the People have allowed the courts to abrogate a power which they do not rightfully posses.

 Combating judicial supremacy and judicial tyranny are at the core of the personhood legal strategy.
-We promote litigation that challenges not only the holding of Roe v.
-Wade, but also the judicial philosophy that made the decision possible.
-We also support legislation and elected officials that actively and openly defy this oppressive legal construct, much like Abraham Lincoln defied Dred Scott v.
+We promote litigation that challenges not only rulings like Roe v.
+Wade, but also the judicial philosophy that makes such decisions possible.
+We also support legislation and elected officials that actively and openly defy these oppressive legal constructs, much like Abraham Lincoln defied Dred Scott v.
 Sanford.